 To keep your NATE certification up, you will need to complete 16 hours of continuing education credits every 2 years, and submit proof of credit completion to NATE.
 There are forms that need to be filled out by the training provider in order for you to get those credits to count.

 Or, another popular option: Prior to your NATE certification expiring, you can just retake the NATE exam.
 This is a good option for busy HVAC professionals who are having a hard time fitting anything else into their lives.

 The cost of the NATE certification exam varies by testing location.
 So, to get your exact cost, you’ll need to reach out to the facility where you’ll be taking the test.

 You can purchase study guides, which range in price from free to well over $1,500.
-These are well worth any investment.

 Take our FREE NATE practice exam.